birisic/BooproAssignment/README.md

 <h3 align="center">Word Popularity Score App</h3>

   <p align="center">
-    This is an assignment project for Boopro.
+    This is an assignment project for the company Boopro.
 The primary objective here was to make a scalable web application in Laravel 11 that would search GitHub issues and efficiently calculate a popularity score for any word.
 The application and the underlying MySQL database are designed to support adding new search providers in the future.
     <br />